-- 1. Place a token on the attacker's intended point of impact. - Divide the blast Radius of the weapon by then multiply by the number Skill roll missed the target by.
-This is the miss radius. - 3.
+- 1. Place a token on the attacker's intended point of impact. - 3.
 The player who had the most targets in the intended blast radius gets to pick a point for where it lands instead.
 This point has to be within the miss radius, in inches, from the intended point of impact. - 4.
 From here, roll damage and resolve the attack as normal.